 Poyungan Rocks Beach Fraser Island

 Poyungan Rocks on Fraser Island is a small headland that has a bypass track that diverts around the Eastern beach of 75 Mile Beach.

-This divert is due to the mass of scattered coffee rock along this section of beach.
+This diversion is due to the mass of scattered coffee rock along this section of the beach.